grame-cncm/digraph/README.md

 ### Direct acyclic graph of graphes
-The function `graph2dag(mygraph)` transfoms a graph into a direct acyclic graph (DAG) of graphs:
+The function `graph2dag(mygraph)` transfoms a graph into a direct acyclic graph (DAG):

  	graph2dag(digraph<N>) -> digraph<digraph<N>>

-The nodes of the resulting dag are themselves graphs representing the strongly connected components of the input graph.
+The nodes of the resulting DAG are themselves graphs representing the strongly connected components of the input graph.

 ### Parallelize

-Transforms the input graph into a sequence of parallel nodes
+Provided the input graph is a DAG,  `parallelize(mygraph)` transforms the input graph into a sequence of parallel nodes

 	parallelize(digraph<N>) -> vector<vector<N>>

-NOTE : The input graph must be a dag.

 ### Serialize

-Transforms the input graph into a sequence of nodes
+Provided the input graph is a DAG, `serialize(mygraph)` transforms the input graph into a sequence of nodes

 	serialize(digraph<N>) -> vector<N>

-NOTE : The input graph must be a dag.

 ### Map nodes
 Transfoms the input graph by applying a function to each node.
 The connections are preserved.